daniilantonenko/alt-shared-library/README.md

 # Package list comprare
 Shared library for comparing binary packages of 2 branches.
+Works only with json sorted in descending order!

 Output JSON structure:
 - **missing** (all packages that are in the 1st but not in the 2nd)